Maintained status

 • Changing your status

-If you hold valid status in Canada, AND are applying for a different type of status (for example, you have a study permit and apply for a work permit)
+If you hold valid status in Canada, AND are applying for a different type of status (for example, you have a study permit and apply for the Post-Graduation Work Permit)

 If you do not apply to extend your stay before your status in Canada expires, you must stop studying and working immediately and apply to restore your status, if eligible.